October 26, 1998

 In the other expenditures category, the overall expenditure increase of 8.6 percent was driven by increases in personal care products and services, alcoholic beverages, and miscellaneous expenditures.

 These data are a product of the BLS Consumer Expenditure Survey.
 A synopsis of expenditure increases by category is available from "Consumer expenditures rise at highest rate since 1989", The Editor's Desk.
 A more detailed summary of 1996 consumer expenditures is available from news release USDL 98-415, Consumer Expenditures in 1996.
 For extensive data, see Consumer Expenditure Survey: Standard Bulletin Tables.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Consumer expenditure rise largely attributable to discretionary spending on the Internet at http://www.bls.gov/opub/ted/1998/oct/wk4/art01.htm (visited March 09, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Consumer expenditure rise largely attributable to discretionary spending at https://www.bls.gov/opub/ted/1998/oct/wk4/art01.htm (visited November 27, 2021).